apache/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

 Finally, Blob Storing technology offers a wide combination of technologies:

  - ObjectStorage in itself could implement either Swift APIs or Amazon S3 APIs
- - We decided to keep supporting Cassandra for blob storing as an upgrade solution from Cassandra-guice to Distributed James for existing users.
+ - We decided to keep supporting Cassandra for blob storing as an upgrade solution from Cassandra product to Distributed James for existing users.
  - Proposals such as [HybridBlobStore](0014-blobstore-storage-policies.md) and then [Cassandra BlobStore cache](0025-cassandra-blob-store-cache.md) proposed to leverage Cassandra as a performance